Dumplings, vendors and patrons at the Sunday Night Market in Chiang Mai, Thailand

 I imagine a blue jay.
 Earthy crunchy vegans don’t eat blue jays.

-Abstinence from flesh food can be more challenging while drifting the earth, so jae comes in handy in a virtually endless sea of eateries that dominate the towns and cities of this cuisine-friendly society.
+Abstinence from flesh food can be more challenging while drifting the earth, so jae comes in handy in a sea of eateries that dominate towns and cities of this cuisine-friendly society.

 Pom jae = I am vegan.
 Pom = I. They tend to do their best to accommodate.
-Vegetarianism and veganism are easier to achieve in touristy areas.
+While vegetarianism and veganism are easier to employ in touristy areas, all towns have great, inexpensive little mom & pop vegetarian restaurants for devout Buddhists who don’t eat flesh food.

 Two syllables – a loy

-I imagine putting my tongue on some alloy metal.
-It is not delicious, but Thai food is aloy, which is the opposite of what alloy metal is if you put your tongue on it.
+Imagine putting your tongue on some alloy metal.
+It is not delicious, but Thai food is aloy, the opposite of what alloy metal is if you were to put your tongue on it.

-When you take a bite of something that you have bought on the street, it is often aloy.
-Say this to the hard-working hawker and you are likely to get a Thai smile, which makes having learned the word worthwhile.
+When you take a bite of something you’ve bought on the street, it is often aloy.
+Say this to the hard-working hawker and you’re likely to get a Thai smile.
+This makes having learned the word worthwhile.

-I have never met a person who does not find Thai food aloy or delicious.
+I have never met a person who doesn’t find Thai food aloy (delicious).

-If you are in search of a few basic Thai food-related words, then this has probably helped.
+If you’re in search of a few Thai food words, then this has probably helped.
 And ideally it will motivate us to learn more.
-And the application of applying mnemonics through imagination can be used to learn anything.
+The application of applying mnemonics through imagination can be used to learn anything.

 Shout out to Matteo Salvo for sharing his passion for mnemonics while helping him with his English about a decade and a half ago.
 My gosh.
 Time flies.
 So the time to begin studying a language, or anything, is now.